koenrane/KR-new-site/content/Mode collapse in RL may be fueled by the update equation.md

 3. It turns out that it is possible to construct a matrix where it is better to always defect when starting from a cooperate, and vice versa, leading to a third strategy of alternating cooperate and defect being optimal.
 This may represent a more complex optimal strategy compared to a good simple strategy.
 See variations of the matrix [here](https://www.desmos.com/calculator/snt6bxoqis).

 [^1]: This advantage equation, as given, can also be called the "TD error."
-[^2]: Alex thinks that using a fixed learning rate $0<\alpha<1$ shouldn’t fix PPO's "infinite logit update issue", but a decaying learning rate schedule probably does.
+[^2]: Alex thinks that using a fixed learning rate $0<\alpha<1$ shouldn't fix PPO's "infinite logit update issue", but a decaying learning rate schedule probably does.
 This isn't that surprising, and he doesn't think it fixes the deeper potential issue with fluctuating value baselines.
 [^3]: Although Alex hasn't analyzed the sequential tabular setting — possibly infinite logit updating can still happen there?
 [^4]: Note that the `cd` and `dc` always come in pairs except for at most 1 extra.
 [^5]: $\text{return}(s)$ averages strategy $s$'s return over the first state being cooperate `c` and being defect `d`.